Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Node-wise Causal Effects under Network Interference

-\begin{example}[Overall Average Effect] When comparing two hypothetical interventions $t^*$ and $t^{**}$, the overall \emph{average treatment effect} across the nodes in the network is \end{example}
+\begin{example}[overall average effect] When comparing two hypothetical interventions $t^{(0)}$ and $t^{(1)}$, the overall \emph{average treatment effect} across the nodes in the network is \end{example}

-\begin{example}[Average Effects over Network-Driven Subpopulations] Treatment effects may vary for node types with varying network characteristics, such as node degree: highly connected individuals may be affected by an intervention differently than poorly connected individuals, particularly if spillover effects are anticipated.
-By averaging the estimand over subpopulations defined by node characteristics, we can investigate heterogeneity driven by local network features.
-For instance, by averaging the treatment effects over nodes with a given degree $k$, we can obtain the average treatment effect for such nodes as
+\begin{example}[average effects over network-based subgroups] Treatment effects may vary for node types with varying network characteristics, such as node degree: for example, highly connected individuals may be affected by an intervention differently, especially if spillover effects are present.
+To obtain an estimate for a particular subgroup like this, we can average the estimand over a subgroup defined by local network features.
+For instance, the average treatment effect for nodes with a given degree $k$ can be obtained by averaging over the corresponding node set $\mathcal{V}_k = \{ i : \sum_j A_{ij} = k \}$, as